Chidi Odiah

-Chukwudi Odiah (born 17 December 1983), commonly known as Chidi Odiah, is a Nigerian former professional footballer who played as a right-back.
+Chukwudi "Chidi" Odiah (born 17 December 1983) is a Nigerian former professional footballer who played as a right-back.
+A former international, he was known for his work ethic, skills and attacking prowess.

-Chidi Odiah has represented his country at international level.
-He has shown himself to be a skillful, attack minded fullback with a high work-rate.

 Club career

 Eagle Cement and Julius Berger

-Odiah began his career with Eagle Cement in the Nigeria Premier League, before moving to Julius Berger F.C. in 2000 for which he has played 10 games.
-In this year Julius Berger F.C. won the Nigeria Premier League.
+Odiah began his career with Eagle Cement in the Nigeria Premier League before moving to Julius Berger F.C. in 2000, for which he played 10 games and won the league.

 Sheriff Tiraspol

-In late 2000 he moved to Sheriff Tiraspol.
-For the time spent in Tiraspol, Odiah appeared in 58 games adding five goals, becoming one of the major players in the team.
-Sheriff dominated Moldovan football and Chidi won many honors: Moldovan National Division – 2000–01, 2001–02, 2002–03, 2003–04; Moldovan Cup – 2000/01, 2001/02; Moldovan Super Cup – 2003 and CIS Cup – 2003.
-He also gained experience in the UEFA Champions League qualifying phase.
+In late 2000, Odiah moved to Sheriff Tiraspol.
+He appeared in 58 games and scored five goals, becoming one of the major players in the team as they dominated Moldovan football and won many honours.